 A Sermon on Romans 11:28-32Read more

 How has God chosen to show mercy to Israel?
 Some argue that God is done with the nation of Israel and that when Paul says that Israel will be saved, he is speaking of the gathering together of the elect.
-But, Dr. Martyn Lloyd-Jones has a different interpretation of this passage in Romans 11:28-32.
-He argues that the apostle Paul is prophesying of the day when God sirs up the hearts of the people of Israel and causes a great revival amongst them!
+In this sermon on Romans 11:28–32 titled “Future of the Jews,” Dr. Martyn Lloyd-Jones has a different interpretation of this passage.
+He argues that the apostle Paul is prophesying of the day when God stirs up the hearts of the people of Israel and causes a great revival amongst them.
 God will fulfill His promises to the patriarchs and save many of their physical descendants.
-For the hardening that has come upon Israel is only temporary and used by God to send the Gospel to the nations of the Gentiles.
-But did Israel stumble in order that they might fall?
-Paul says no!
-Dr. Martyn Lloyd-Jones says that the Church should look forward to the day when God moves and brings a great revival in Israel and brings many to faith in Jesus Christ.
-This should encourage the Church to evangelize the people of Israel, knowing that God has promised to do a great work of salvation among them bringing many to faith and new life in Christ.
+The hardening that has come upon Israel is only temporary and is used by God to send the gospel to the nations of the Gentiles.
+Did Israel stumble in order that they might fall?
+Paul says no. Dr. Martyn Lloyd-Jones says that the church should look forward to the day when God moves and brings a great revival in Israel and brings many to faith in Jesus Christ.
+This should encourage the church to evangelize the people of Israel, knowing that God has promised to do a great work of salvation among them, bringing many to faith and new life in Christ.

 Additional Scripture Translations

 Romans 11:28-32, New American Standard Bible

 28In relation to the gospel they are enemies on your account, but in relation to God’s choice they are beloved on account of the fathers; 29for the gifts and the calling of God are irrevocable.
 30For just as you once were disobedient to God, but now have been shown mercy because of their disobedience, 31so these also now have been disobedient, that because of the mercy shown to you they also may now be shown mercy.
 32For God has shut up all in disobedience, so that He may show mercy to all.